ericomelosilva/saga/spec.md

 ## 4. TODO

 1. **Specification:**
-   Finalize the language’s specification (this document) including grammar, minimal kernel definitions, and domain-specific extensions.
+   Finalize the language’s specification including updates to grammar, minimal kernel definitions, and domain-specific extensions.

 2. **AST and Parser Development:**
    Define the Abstract Syntax Tree in Rust (`src/ast.rs`) and implement the parser (using libraries like Pest or Nom (`src/parser.rs`, `src/lexer.rs`).)